 If your chain saw is to be stored for a period of time, clean it thoroughly prior to storage.
-Remove any dirt, sawdust, leaves, oil, grease, etc. Store in a clean dry area.
+Remove any dirt, leaves, oil, grease, etc. Store in a clean dry area.

 - Clean the entire unit. - · Clean air filter.
-Refer to "Customer Responsibilities". - Inspect the bar clamp area and clean any dirt, sawdust, grass, or debris that has collected.
+Refer to "Customer Responsibilities". - Open the semi-automatic line head assembly and clean any dirt, grass or debris that has collected. - Inspect the bar clamp area and clean any dirt, sawdust, grass, or debris that has collected.
 Inspect the guide bar and chain; replace a guide bar that is bent, warped, cracked, broken, or damaged in any other way.
 Replace a damaged or worn chain. - Lightly oil external metal surfaces to prevent rust from forming.